th-we/deskflow-wiki/Developer-troubleshooting.md

 ### Error: `The CXX compiler identification is unknown`

-If the dependencies script was successful and Visual Studio was installed, try restarting your IDE to use new environment variables.
+On Windows, if the dependencies script was successful and Visual Studio was installed, try restarting your IDE to use new environment variables.